Digi-Dojo/MFront-StartupsAndUsers/README.md

 - **vanillaReact**: This branch hosts the vanilla React version of the project.
 The deployed version can be found [here](https://mfront-startupsandusers.onrender.com/).

 - **authenticationGoogle**: This branch contains a work-in-progress implementation of Google sign-in.
-Stay tuned for updates.